Guide To Mosquito Dangers In Pittsburgh

 What is the takeaway from this?
 What we would like you to know is that mosquito control has a direct impact on human health.
 If you, your family members, your pets, or your livestock get sick, it isn't always a contagion that is responsible.
 Often, mosquito-borne viruses go misdiagnosed.
 This is something we should all be aware of.

 Spring and Summer Prevention

-Mosquitoes are moisture pests, and spring can be quite moist in Pittsburg.
+Mosquitoes are moisture pests, and spring can be quite moist in Pittsburgh.
 Here are some tips for addressing moisture--and why you should care.

 Fall and Winter Prevention

-Mosquitoes don't live through the Pittsburg winters.
+Mosquitoes don't live through the Pittsburgh winters.
 Before the fall cold gets them, they lay overwintering eggs.
 Your job should be to prevent this.